-Attendees will include both Certified Lymphedema Therapists (CLTs) and Speech-Language Pathologists (SLPs) who treat head and neck cancer patients.
-The course content will include a basic review of lymphatic anatomy and physiology, as well as basic MLD techniques relevant to the head and neck.
-Emphasis of the course will be on the performance of basic techniques required for management of the patient with head and neck lymphedema and will be presented in a fashion that will accommodate the learning needs of both groups.
+Professionals eligible to attend the course include both Certified Lymphedema Therapists (CLTs) and Speech-Language Pathologists (SLPs) who treat head and neck cancer patients.
+The course will include a basic review of lymphatic anatomy and physiology as well as basic MLD techniques relevant to the head and neck.
+Emphasis will be placed on the performance of basic techniques required for management of the patient with head and neck lymphedema and will be presented in a fashion that will accommodate the learning needs of both groups.

 Brad Smith is a speech-language pathologist with 34 years of experience, specializing in head and neck cancer rehabilitation.
 In 2006 he was the fourth SLP in the US to become a certified lymphedema therapist.
 He served as senior speech pathologist and was the lead therapist in the Head and Neck Lymphedema (HNL) program at MD Anderson Cancer Center from 2006 until 2016, helping build the busiest HNL program in the US, evaluating more than 250 new cases of HNL each year.
 Since 2016 he has been based at the Sammons Cancer Center at Baylor Scott & White Medical Center in Dallas, Texas, where he continues to evaluate and treat patients with head and neck cancer.